DeloitteAU/react-habitat/README.md

 ## Resolving components

 After you have registered your components, you can resolve components from the built container inside your DOM.
-You do this by setting the `data-component` attribute on a html element such as a `div`, `span` or `input` etc.
+You do this by setting the `data-component` attribute on a HTML element such as a `div`, `span` or `input` etc.

 ```html
 <div data-component="MyComponent"></div>